ripunchaudhary/smart-task-analyzer/Readme.md

 # 🧠 SMART TASK ANALYZER
 A Django REST + JavaScript based system that analyzes tasks, calculates priority scores, and recommends the top 3 tasks to focus on using predefined productivity strategies.

-This project is submitted as part of the **Internshive Internship Assignment 2025**.
+This project is submitted as part of the Internshive Internship Assignment 2025.

 ---